-In August 2015, we submitted a response to the RFP and we subsequently engaged in discussions with BARDA regarding our response.
+In the event a new RFP is issued we will likely submit a proposal.
+In the event that our proposal is chosen (potentially among several competing proposals) and before we can enter into a contract we must negotiate its terms, including the price and delivery schedule.
+In addition, as a governmental agency, BARDA's ability to enter into a contract is subject to continued funding for this purpose, which can change at any time.
 We remain in discussions with BARDA regarding the potential to supply brincidofovir to the Strategic National Stockpile, however, there can be no assurances regarding any such procurement.
 The Company continues to receive funding under an advanced research and development contract for the development of brincidofovir for the treatment of smallpox.
-We are currently evaluating brincidofovir for efficacy in two different animal models to support potential approval under the Food and Drug Administration's Animal rule.
+We are currently evaluating brincidofovir for efficacy in two different animal models to support potential approval under the FDA's Animal rule.